ccerv1/blog/essays/funding_for_impact.md

-{
-  "title": "Funding for Impact, Not Intention: A New Era of Creativity and Risk-Taking for Public Goods", "date": "4/1/2023"
+Funding for Impact, Not Intention: A New Era of Creativity and Risk-Taking for Public Goods

-}
----
+April 1, 2023

-_In this blog post, we will discuss exactly why the predominant model of rewarding impact is broken and how funders can use hypercerts to have more impact.
-This article also appeared on [Mirror](https://mirror.xyz/hypercerts.eth/kpu2vewrOVCCVNFf78Y1ui0D091XS6-ZgPoEKc0rkp0)._
+> In this blog post, I discuss exactly why the predominant model of rewarding impact is broken and how funders can use hypercerts to have more impact.
+This article also appeared on [Mirror](https://mirror.xyz/hypercerts.eth/kpu2vewrOVCCVNFf78Y1ui0D091XS6-ZgPoEKc0rkp0).

 Every funder wants to achieve more impact per dollar spent.